xzy-xyz/xzy-xyz.github.io/_additional_pages/Aboutme.md

 By the way, the name of this site  is inspired by Kafka's well-known story *A Hunger artist*.
 If you're curious, you can read it in [English](/literature/stories/Franz_Kafka/A_Hunger_Artist), [Chinese](/literature/stories/Franz_Kafka/饥饿艺术家) or [Original German](/literature/stories/Franz_Kafka/Ein_Hungerkuenstler).

-*"Muss es sein?
-Es muss sein!"* under my name comes from the fourth movement of Beethoven's String Quartet No. 16 in F major, Op.
-135. It is the last string quartet he wrote.
-The phase means "Must it be?
-It must be!".
-For full details, check out [here](https://en.wikipedia.org/wiki/String_Quartet_No._16_(Beethoven)).
+The phrase "*Muss es sein?
+Es muss sein!*" that you see beneath my name comes from a piece of music composed by Beethoven.
+It's part of a musical work called String Quartet No. 16 in F major, Op.
+135. This particular phrase means "*Must it be?
+It must be!*".
+If you are intereted, you can listen to it [here](https://www.bilibili.com/video/BV1Zx411Z7t6/?spm_id_from=333.788.recommend_more_video.-1&vd_source=fe2d68b49d744ceffb09c45be39b9f4a).
 ## Contact